 All products from Hallsta are approved to carry the EU Ecolabel.

 A preliminary project to draw up a proposal for a more cost-effective and better process solution for wastewater treatment was carried out during the year.

 Work on creating better conditions to optimise energy use within the process continued over the year, with new main motors being installed in key locations in the TMP factory.

 A number of chemical trials aimed at reducing energy use or environmental impact have also been carried out.
 One such trial involved the dosing of sulphite to facilitate the refining process and so reduce energy consumption.
 Chemical trials have also been carried out with alternative complexing agents in an attempt to reduce the environmental impact on water.
 The results of these trials have been partially successful and their analysis will continue in 2018.

 Disruptions to production and complaints

-In 2016, work will continue on making more efficient use of resources, with a focus on increasing utilisation of capacity on the paper machines.
+Work will continue in 2018 on making more efficient use of resources, with a focus on increasing utilisation of capacity in the pulp mills and on the paper machines.

 The mill’s total specific energy consumption will also continue to be monitored as an overall objective.
 A further 1 per cent decrease in energy consumption is the target, and implemented energy saving measures will be followed up.